 However, victims and families have legal rights, and one of those rights is to sue the liable party for damages in the civil courtroom.
-If you or a family member suffered an injury to the spinal column and want to learn more about your legal options from a spinal cord injury lawyer in Horsham, contact the Law Offices of Greg Prosmushkin, P.C. to consult with an attorney.
+If you or a family member suffered an injury to the spinal column and want to learn more about your legal options from a Horsham Spinal Cord Injury Lawyer, contact The Law Offices of Greg Prosmushkin, P.C. to consult with an attorney.

 It is critical to document spinal cord injuries and the circumstances leading up to them if you wish to pursue legal action in the civil courts.
 Here is how you can document your injuries in preparation for litigation: